-Please note the Market Study Fee is due by no later than 4:30 CST on Thursday, June 22, 2017.
-Application and Analysis Fees are due by no later than 4:30 CST on Monday, July 10, 2017.
+Please note the Market Study Fee, Application and Analysis Fees are due by no later than 4:00 CST on Monday, July 9, 2018.
 If the appropriate fees are not submitted to the LHC, the application may be considered incomplete and subject to disqualification.